 Tags: Adventure Recreation, Arizona, Mountain Biking, mtb, Prescott, The Pines, Trail 317, Trail 332, trails, White Rock Trail

 I just got back from an evening ride with Hal, Steve, and Robert that included a new trail that just opened this week.
 Trail 317

 We started out in The Pines, and then took 332 from the Fireplace up to where White Rock Trail crosses it.
 From here we headed east on White Rock and followed it past the junction with that knarly Fireplace Connector Trail and on down toward the Thumb Butte Park.
 When we hit the next intersection, we took a left as if we were going to go down the Longs Canyon Trail, but instead, took a left onto the brand new Trail 317 (no local name yet).

 This new trail is a real blast!
 It follows the contours and very slowly descends along the west side of Longs Canyon, then tops the ridge and takes a more westerly heading down into the Kingswood subdivision, where it comes out at the very top end of Windy Walk Lane.
 The trail is very well routed, and has a nice flow to it.
 Sure, right now it has all the choppiness that new trails have due to the cutting with McLeods, but soon with just a few weeks of use, it will be fantastic!
 It also offers up some wonderful views north of Granite Mountain and the San Francisco Peaks.

 I highly recommend this new trail to mountain bikers of intermediate skill level, and hikers of all levels (well, except you Bodine……you know why!)

-Adventure Racing August 13, 2009Posted by AR Guide in Adventure Racing, Adventure Recreation, ar guide, extreme sports.
+Adventure Racing August 13, 2009Posted by Dave Of Prescott in Adventure Racing, Adventure Recreation, ar guide, extreme sports.